app-store-logo

 A New Chapter in Public Mobility

-Developed under the collaboration of the Ministry of Cooperation and the National e-Governance Division (NeGD), Bharat Taxi will begin its pilot operations in Delhi in November 2025, before a nationwide launch in December.
-The cooperative has already onboarded around 650 drivers for the Delhi phase, with plans to expand to more than 5,000 drivers across 20 cities such as Mumbai, Pune, Bhopal, Lucknow, and Jaipur by mid-2026.
+Developed through a partnership between the Ministry of Cooperation and the National e-Governance Division (NeGD), Bharat Taxi will roll out its pilot operations in Delhi in November 2025, followed by a nationwide launch in December.

 The Revolutionary Driver-Centric Model

-The heart of Bharat Taxi lies in its driver-first ideology.
-Unlike private aggregators that often charge drivers commissions as high as 25%, Bharat Taxi operates on a zero-commission model.
-Drivers will instead pay a small subscription or membership fee to the cooperative on a daily, weekly, or monthly basis.
-This structure means drivers retain 100 percent of their fare income, ensuring sustained livelihoods and dignity in work.
+At the heart of Bharat Taxi’s design is its driver-first ideology.
+Unlike private aggregators that often charge commissions as high as 25%, Bharat Taxi operates on a zero-commission model.
+Drivers instead contribute a small subscription or membership fee on a daily, weekly, or monthly basis, ensuring they retain the entire fare income.

 Governance, Technology and Vision